-Drug Evaluation Committee 2016-30 Resumption of Clinical Trials after the Submission of an Investigational Trial Termination Report
+Drug Evaluation Committee 2016-30 Resumption of Clinical Trial after Submission of End of Clinical Trial Report

 Related classification: Clinical Trial Review Committee